Health and Healthcare

 Here are laws about health and healthcare specific to California.
 For nationwide or federal laws related to health and healthcare (which also apply to CA of course), see our Guide to Health and Healthcare in the U.S.

 1. Health insurance

-Do I have a right to health insurance?
+Do I have a right to health insurance in California?

 As long as you are not already covered by your employer, you have a right to purchase health insurance from CoveredCA.com (enabled by the Affordable Care Act aka “Obamacare”).
 You have this right even if you have a preexisting condition.1Affordable Care Act

 Am I required to have health insurance in California?

 Yes.
 Although the federal government repealed the “individual mandate,” California has now passed its own requirement for residents to maintain health insurance.
 The penalty for failing to have health insurance is at least $695 per year.2SB 78 (2019)